KaranKapadia03/INDIAN-STOCK-TRADING-AI/README.md

 data/database/
 ```

-This prevents:

--   API secrets
--   local environments
--   generated datasets
+This prevents secrets, local environments, generated datasets and model
--   trained model artifacts
--   runtime databases

-from being accidentally committed.
+artifacts from being accidentally committed.

 ------------------------------------------------------------------------

 # ⚠️ Limitations

-This project is a **research and educational system**, not a guaranteed
+This project is a **research and educational decision-support system**.

-trading system.
+It is not a guaranteed trading system.

-### 1. Market prediction is inherently uncertain
+### Market uncertainty

-Financial markets are noisy and non-stationary.
+Financial markets are non-stationary and noisy.
+Historical relationships

-Historical relationships can disappear.
+can disappear.

+### Data freshness

+Yahoo Finance data availability and freshness can vary and may not
+represent tick-by-tick exchange data.

-### 2. News data is recent
+### News limitation

-The live news engine is not a historical news database.
+The news system collects recent news and is not a historical news

-Therefore, live news should not be treated as a historical backtest
-feature.

-### 3. Yahoo Finance data freshness can vary

-The latest available Yahoo Finance observation may not represent a
-tick-by-tick exchange feed.

-### 4. Expected return is not guaranteed return
+database.

+### Prediction uncertainty

-A model prediction such as:
+A forecast such as:

 ``` text
 +5%